taamneh/FaultTolerantActorSystem/README.md

 - Type "Request" to get the GPA

 - Type "Throw" to fail the GPA caculatot Actor and to see how the program will react by reading from journal

+- To free the journal, just delete "Journal" Folder